JamesIves/github-pages-deploy-action/README.md

       - name: Deploy 🚀
         uses: JamesIves/github-pages-deploy-action@3.7.1
         with:
-          BRANCH: gh-pages # The branch the action should deploy to.
+          branch: gh-pages # The branch the action should deploy to.
-          FOLDER: build # The folder the action should deploy.
+          folder: build # The folder the action should deploy.
 ```

 If you'd like to make it so the workflow only triggers on push events to specific branches then you can modify the `on` section.